saran2020/saran2020.github.io/README.md

 1. Install Jekyll by running the command `gem install jekyll` in your terminal.
 2. Clone the repository containing your Jekyll site code.
 3. Navigate to the root directory of your Jekyll site in your terminal.
-4. Run the command `bundle exec jekyll serve --incremental --draf` to start the local development server.
+4. Run the command `bundle exec jekyll serve --incremental --draft` to start the local development server.
 5. Open your web browser and visit `http://localhost:4000` to view your site.

 For more information on Jekyll, visit the official documentation at https://jekyllrb.com/docs/home/